-- Entity-wide financial statements
+- Government-wide financial statements

-- · Fund financial statements
+- Fund financial statements

 - Notes to the financial statements

-Entity-wide financial statements.
-The entity-wide financial statements are designed to provide readers with a broad overview of the Corporation's finances, in a manner similar to a private-sector business.
-These statements are presented on pages 11-12 of this report.
+Government-wide financial statements.
+The government-wide financial statements are designed to provide readers with a broad overview of the Corporation's finances, in a manner similar to a private-sector business.
+These statements are presented on pages 12-13 of this report.
 Summarized versions of these statements are included in this MD&A.